Washington National Cathedral: Schools

-Media
+In popular culture

-The cathedral played a major role in The West Wing season 2 finale Two Cathedrals.
+The cathedral played a major role in The West Wing season 2 finale "Two Cathedrals."
 In a scene following the funeral of a major character, President Bartlet engages in a one-sided argument with God which seamlessly blends English and Latin dialogue.
+The cathedral also makes appearances in the following movies: The Pelican Brief (1993), Lady-like (2017), and the short documentary The Stone Carvers (1984), which describes the construction of the cathedral.